 Certificate of Deposit

-Attributes of Certificate of Deposit
+Features of Certificate of Deposit

-Certificate of Deposit Definition:
+Certificate of Deposit Meaning

-The certificate of Deposit is the product that is offered by banks and credit unions that give an interest rate premium in exchange for the customer agreeing to lock in an amount for a predetermined period of time.
+The Certificate of Deposit is the product that is offered by banks and credit unions that give an interest rate premium in exchange for the customer agreeing to lock in an amount for a predetermined period of time.

-Certificate of Deposit Interest Rates:
+Certificate of Deposit Interest Rates

 Locked rates are the positive attributes of CDs, and they will provide a clear and predictable return to the Deposit over a time period.
 The bank will not, even later on - change the rate, making it a guaranteed return.

-With the exception of some specialty CDs, you can agree upon a principal amount to open the CD.
 The minimum amount of Deposit begins at Rs.
 1,00,000.

 This is the length of the period for the CD; for instance, it could be six months to years.
 The tenure ends on the date of the maturity; when the CD has matured completely, you will be able to withdraw the funds without a penalty fee.

-Eligibility Criteria:
+Eligibility Criteria

-CDs are issued by scheduled commercial banks and selected financial institutions in the country as allowed by RBI within the limit.
-Certificates of Deposits are issued to individuals, corporations, companies, and funds, among others.
-Certificate of Deposits could also be issued to NRIs but on a non-repatriable basis only.
-It is crucial to note that banks and financial institutions can't provide loans against CDs.
+• It is important to note that banks and financial institutions can't provide loans against CDs.
 Also, banks would not buy their own CDs before the latter's maturity.
 The aforementioned norms would be relaxed by the RBI for a particular period of time.
 It is crucial to note that banks have to maintain the statutory liquidity ratio and cash reserve ratio on the price of a Certificate of Deposit.

 Certificates of deposits are completely fully taxable in the hands of investors under the Income Tax Act.

-Opportunity for Loans:
+Opportunity for Loans

 A depositor can get loans against CDs, except for the permitted explicitly by the RBI.
 The issuer is given to buy back CDs before maturity at the prevailing market price.
 The investors could opt for accepting or rejecting the CDs purchased back offer as per wants.

-How to Buy a Certificate of Deposit
+How to Buy a Certificate of Deposit?

 The process of buying and selling CDs is similar to that of buying and selling shares, and the steps are mentioned below:

-Step 1: The seller and the buyer need to agree on the price and the quality of the transaction.
+• Step 1: The seller and the buyer need to agree on the price and the quality of the transaction.

-Step 3: The slip will be inclusive of the instructions to debit the seller's account and transfer the CD to the account of the buyer.
+• Step 3: The slip will be inclusive of the instructions to debit the seller's account and transfer the CD to the account of the buyer.

-Step 4: In the case of any confusion, you can also get assistance from a professional.
+• Step 4: In the case of any confusion, you can also get assistance from a professional.

-Benefits of a Certificate of Deposit
+Benefits of Issuing a Certificate of Deposit in India

-• A certificate of the deposit does not consume capital for market volatility, and it is a completely secure financial instrument with assured amounts at the time of maturity.
+• A certificate of deposit does not consume capital for market volatility, and it is a completely secure financial instrument with assured amounts at the time of maturity.
 The money that is deposited would continue to predict an increase.
 It also offers a lot of larger interest rates on a lump sum investment.

 • CDs offer you monthly payouts, annual payouts, or also a lump sum payout during withdrawal at maturity.
 You could choose the tenure and price you want to be invested for, and though there are certain parameters set by the bank, it will help to tailor the investment instruments to your needs.